-When you qualify for Medicare, it’s usually Medicare Part A and Part B that you’re first enrolled in.
+Summary: When you qualify for Medicare, it’s usually Medicare Part A and Part B that you’re first enrolled in.
 Medicare Part A and Part B make up Original Medicare.
 Medicare Part A generally helps pay your costs as a hospital inpatient.
 Medicare Part B may help pay for doctor visits, preventive services, lab tests, medical equipment and supplies, and more.

 Medicare Part A is hospital insurance.
 Part A generally covers inpatient hospital stays, skilled nursing care, hospice care, and limited home health-care services.
 You typically pay a deductible and coinsurance and/or copayments.